dabeaz/curio/docs/reference.rst

         # Timeout occurred
         ...

-The ``ignore_*`` functions are just a convenience layer to simplify exception handling.
+The ``ignore_after()`` function is just a convenience layer to simplify exception handling.
 All of the timeout-related functions can be composed and layered together in any configuration and it should still work.

 Cancellation Control
 --------------------

-Sometimes it is necessary to disable cancellation on critical operations.
+Sometimes it is necessary to disable or control cancellation on critical operations.
 The following functions can control this:

 .. asyncfunction:: disable_cancellation(corofunc=None, *args)